joshbegley/nyt-latest/README.md

 https://nytimes.com/aponline/2020/08/09/us/ap-us-film-maria-ressa-documentary.html?searchResultPosition=9

 **India to Ban Imports of 101 Items of Military Equipment**\
-`India will ban the imports of 101 items of military equipment in an effort to boost indigenous production and improve self-reliance in weapons manufacturing.`\
+`India said Sunday that it will ban the imports of 101 items of military equipment in an effort to boost local production and improve self-reliance in weapons manufacturing.`\
 https://nytimes.com/aponline/2020/08/09/business/ap-as-india-weapons-import-ban.html?searchResultPosition=10